 Another week, another round of dating, relationship, and breakup questions from readers!
+In this one, I’m answering a reader who feels concerned about her husband and his frequent online flirtations.

 Dear Dating Bitch is my online advice column.
 Submit to me here (don’t worry, it’s anonymous!)